 City of Heroes.
 Initially a passable MMO whose main strength was the amazing costume editor, the addition of a mission creation tool to allow players to create their own instances for other players to enjoy took the game to the next level.

-The Dark Forces Saga started off as a standard FPS clone of Doom with a Star Wars theme, but its sequel Jedi Knight introduced force powers and lightsabers.
+The Dark Forces Saga was a well-received but fairly unremarkable Doom clone with a Star Wars theme, but its sequel Jedi Knight introduced Force powers and lightsabers.
 It eclipsed its predecessor and set the flavor of the series from there, to the point that "Dark Forces" isn't even used in the title anymore (and creating one of best known cases of Colon Cancer ever).

 The first two Duke Nukem games were fairly unremarkable 2D side-scrollers.
 With Duke Nukem 3D the genre changed to first person shooter complete with innovate weapons, impressive (for the time) level design, and a raunchy sense of humor.
 As a result Duke Nukem has become one of the most famous video game heroes of all time.

-Dungeons and Dragons Online This game grew a beard in September 2009 when the game went to a Free to Play model and Turbine sued Atari (the digital rights manager of D&D).
+Dungeons & Dragons Online grew a beard in September 2009 when the game went to a Free to Play model and Turbine sued Atari (the digital rights manager of D&D).
 All the updates since Update 9 have featured much better quest designs.

-Fire Emblem grew the beard with Genealogy of the Holy War, the fourth game.
-It featured a much darker story than the past games, along with larger maps, more character interaction (to the point of being able to pair people up), and tons more drama.
+Fire Emblem grew the beard with the fourth game, Fire Emblem: Genealogy of the Holy War, It featured a much darker story than the past games, along with larger maps, more character interaction (to the point of being able to pair people up), and tons more drama.

 Heroes Of Might And Magic V started out as a 3D-remake of the third game with awkward translation and mostly lazy cutscenes (using the existing animations of heroes and units instead of moving the mouth).
 It grew its beard over the course of the two expansions, particularly the second.